-In this interventional, retrospective case series, we reviewed te records of all patients who had typical type of n-AMD with serous or fibrovascular PED and underwent 2.0 mg intravitreal AFL injections between January, 2016 and September, 2017.
+The records of all patients who had typical type of n-AMD with serous or fibrovascular PED and underwent 2.0 mg intravitreal AFL injections were assessed in this interventional retrospective case series between January 2016 and September 2017.
 Inclusion criteria were age over 50 years, the presence of typical wet AMD with PED confirmed using spectral domain optical coherence tomography (SD-OCT), refractoriness to ranibizumab treatment defined as the presence of intraretinal or subretinal fluid despite the last three regular ranibizumab injections, and no previous treatment for the naive group.
 The retreatment criterion was fluid on SD-OCT, except underneath the PED.
-Exclusion criteria were maximal PED height <100 μm measured using OCT at baseline, other subtypes of AMD (retinal angiomatous proliferation and polypoidal choroidal vasculopathy) or history or presence of other maculopathies or retinopathies (e.g. retinal vein occlusion, uveitis), patients undergoing any combination therapy, and evidence of end- stage AMD such as disciform scarring at baseline.
+Exclusion criteria were maximal PED height <100 um measured using OCT at baseline, other subtypes of AMD (retinal angiomatous proliferation and polipoidal choroidal vasculopathy) or history or presence of other maculopathies or retinopathies (e.g. retinal vein occlusion, uveitis), patients undergoing any combination therapy, and evidence of endstage AMD such as disciform scarring at baseline.

-All patients included in the study underwent a complete ophthalmic examination: BCVA was assessed either using the Early Treatment Diabetic Retinopathy Study (ETDRS) chart at a distance of 4 m or Snellen charts, and was converted to logMAR visual acuity for statistical analysis.
+All patients included in the study underwent a complete ophthalmic examination: BCVA was assessed either using the Early Treatment Diabetic Retinopathy Study (ETDRS) chart at a distance of 4 m or with Snellen charts, and was converted to logMAR visual acuity for statistical analysis.
 Macular OCT scans were performed using Topcon 3D OCT-2000 System and CMT measurements were obtained manually at the fovea by placing digital calipers from the outer limit of the Bruch membrane to the internal limiting membrane.
-Maximal PED height was measured from the hyper-reflective line of the Bruch membrane to the inner margin of the hyper-reflective line of retinal pigment epithelium layer.
-All PEDs were classified as fibrovascular evidenced by heterogeneous internal reflectivity serous evidenced by internal hypo-reflectivity on OCT.
-Demographic data, treatment prior to AFL injections, anterior segment and fundus examination, and possible serious adverse events such as endophthalmitis, retinal detachment or thromboembolic events were collected from the patient files.
-Patients who were suspected to have other types of n-AMD or were unresponsive to ranibizumab were evaluated with indocyanine green angiography.
-The primary outcome measures were the mean changes in BCVA (logMAR), CMT, PED, the presence of SRF or IRF from baseline to final AFL injection and the correlation between reduction in PED height and visual acuity improvement.
+Maximal PED height was measured from the hyperreflective line of the Bruch membrane to the inner margin of the hyperreflective line of retina pigment epithelium layer.
+All PEDs were classified as fibrovascular evidenced by heterogenous internal reflectivity or serous evidenced by internal hyporeflectivity on OCT.
+Demographic data, treatment prior to AFL injections, anterior segment and fundus examination, and possible serious adverse events such as endophthalmitis, retinal detachment or thromboembolic events werecollected from the patients' files.
+Patients who were suspected as having other types of n-AMD or were unresponsive to ranibizumab were evaluated with indocyanine green angiography.
+The main outcomes were the mean changes in BCVA (logMAR), CMT, PED, the presence of SRF or IRF from baseline to last AFL injection and the correlation between reduction in PED height and visual acuity improvement.

 All patients underwent AFL injections in the operating room under topical anesthesia.
-They received topical moxifloxacin eye drops four times during the week after injections and were examined on post-operative day 1 for visual acuity, anterior chamber reaction, intraocular pressure (IOP), and fundus evaluation using indirect ophthalmoscopy.
+They received topical moxifloxacin eyedrops four times during the week after injections and were examined on post-operative day 1 for visual acuity, anterior chamber reaction, intraocular pressure (IOP), and fundus evaluation using indirect ophthalmoscopy.

 Informed consent was obtained from all patients before the injections.
 This study was approved by the local ethics committee and was conducted in accordance with the Declaration of Helsinki.
 Statistical analysis was performed using SPSS 20.
-The Shapiro-Wilk test was performed to assess the normality of continuous variables.
+The Shapiro-Wilk test was performed to test the normality of continuous variables.
 The paired t-test and Wilcoxon signed-rank test were performed to compare mean differences between pre- and post-injection values of all evaluated parameters (BCVA, CMT, maximal PED height).
-Mann Whitney U test was used for comparisons between groups.
-Chi-square, Fisher's exact or McNemar tests were used to compare frequencies between groups.
-Linear regression analysis was used to evaluate the correlation between PED height reduction and visual acuity.
-A p value<0.05 was considered as statistically significant.
+For comparison between groups, the Mann Whitney U test was employed.
+Frequencies were compared between groups using the Chi-square, Fisher's exact or McNemar tests.
+Linear regression analysis was used to evaluate the relation between PED height reduction and visual acuity.
+P<0.05 was considered as a significant clinical result.